 ThyssenKrupp agrees sale of Swedish submarine shipyard to Saab

-BERLIN/FRANKFURT (Reuters) - Germany's ThyssenKrupp said late on Sunday it had agreed to sell its submarine shipyard in the south of Sweden to Swedish defense firm Saab for 340 million Swedish crowns ($50.48 million).
+BERLIN/FRANKFURT, June 29 (Reuters) - Germany's ThyssenKrupp said late on Sunday it had agreed to sell its submarine shipyard in the south of Sweden to Swedish defence firm Saab for 340 million Swedish crowns ($50.48 million).

 Saab had confirmed on Thursday it was nearing an agreement after business daily Dagens Industri reported that it might soon announce such a deal, with a price tag well below 1 billion Swedish crowns.